Point of Contact = Squadron Duty Officer (SDO).

 January 9, 1970: 1st Lt.
 Dennis Lee Peek was killed when his Skyhawk (BuNo 152802) was hit by ground fire during his 2nd pass attacking enemy troops 20 miles south of Da Nang.

 September 14, 1970: Maj.
-Gary R. Grant, 33, was killed Monday when his A-4 Skyhawk (BuNo 152002) crashed in the Philippines and his memorial service will be held Sunday in the El Toro Marine Corps Air Station chapel.
+Gary R. Grant, 33, was killed Monday when his A-4 Skyhawk (BuNo 152002) crashed in the Philippines and his memorial service will be held Sunday in the MCAS El Toro chapel.
 LA Times, Friday, 18 September 1970.
 Maj.
 Gary R. Grant, 34, VMA-211 XO, was killed Sept.
-14 when the engine of his A-4E Skyhawk failed and he sustained fatal injuries following ejection.
+14 when the engine of his A-4E Skyhawk failed, and he sustained fatal injuries following ejection.
 The accident occurred in the Republic of the Philippines where the squadron was deployed from 30 August to 19 September.
-He was enroute from NAS Cubi Point when his engine flamed out at about 5:45 p.m.
+We were on deployment at Cubi Pt. from MCAS Iwakuni.
+I was on the accident board but don't remember too much about it except that we had to buy back the ejection seat from a family that already had it in their living room!
+Major Reilly (can't remember his first name) was the senior officer on the accident board.
+Maj.
+Grant was enroute from NAS Cubi Point when his engine flamed out at about 5:45 p.m.
 Article from Richard "Hans" Vogelpohl.

 June 26, 1971: Capt.
 Steven L. Hollister, 27, ejected Saturday before his A-4E Skyhawk (BuNo 152053) crashed around 10 a.m. in a rice paddy on Shikoku Island, in Japan's Inland Sea, while on a flight from NAS Atsugi to Okinawa.
 Capt.
 Hollister received neck injuries and Mrs. Fukue Shirakawa received minor injuries when she was blown to the ground by the impact of the plane.
 Capt.
 Hollister was picked up by an HH-1K helicopter from Iwakuni.
 Pacific Stars & Stripes, Monday, June 28, 1971.